St. Mark’s has a dedicated team of clergy, music staff, and lay leaders who work together to further the mission of St. Mark’s for the people of God.

 Tim is a regular subdeacon and thurifer for the Sunday and feast day high masses, and he serves on the Liturgy and Formation Team.
 He started coming to St. Mark’s in July 2013 when his work brought him to the Islands.
 He loves how friendly everyone is at St. Mark’s, and he is passionate about the church’s commitment to Anglo-Catholicism, whether it is the high holy day masses or the faithful community service through outreach.

-Jeanne DeCosta - Secretary
+Jeanne DeCosta - Assistant Treasurer

 Michael Ida - Treasurer

-Michael is our volunteer treasurer, and this work requires a great deal of time.
+Michael is our Treasurer, and this work requires a great deal of time.
 He is also the Acolyte Master, scheduling the volunteers for all of our liturgies.
 On Sundays alone this involves the scheduling of over 30 people.
 On Monday evenings he serves as the Evening Prayer Officiant, and he also serves on the Liturgy and Formation Ministry and the Stewardship Ministry.
 His family has been a part of St. Mark’s for several generations, and he loves how St. Mark’s is a caring family.
 He states, “I love the people, the community, the liturgy, the music, the history, and everything about St. Mark’s.
 St. Mark’s is where I learn about God and his infinite love and forgiveness.”

 Nanette has served on the Vestry for many years, and she currently serves as a lector.
 She has been a member of St. Mark’s for her entire life, and a few years ago she joined the parish for a pilgrimage to the Holy Land.
 That journey gave her a new passion for Bible Study, which she attends faithfully on Wednesday mornings.
 She has served on the Stewardship Ministry and on the Finance Committee, and she also helps with the Aloha Hour after the Sunday Sung Mass, and she is a Godly Play teacher.
 St. Mark’s has always been a part of her life, guiding her values.